 Following James II being overthrown in the Glorious Revolution, he sought refuge in Ireland.
 In Ireland James II had more support.
 His Catholicism saw many sympathise with him.
 This led to conflict between the ruling English protestants and the Catholic majority in Ireland.
 The British in Ireland at the time saw James’ presence there as a threat.
 It was a base from which he could launch counter revolution.
 As the Irish support for James did not dwindle, William of Orange decided to crush opposition.
-This led to English and Irish forces engaging with Irish supporters of James in the Williamite Wars.
+This led to English and Irish forces engaging with Irish supporters of James in the Williamite War.

 Following the Glorious Revolution James II had fled to Ireland.
 Here he retained support from a majority.
 The Anglican Tory elite in England were wary of this.
 James had attempted to promote Catholics within the English Parliament, being in Ireland could only mean an intention to use force to try and reclaim the throne.

 In Europe James II had a powerful ally in Louis IX of France.
-Louis was promoting schemes to undermine protestantism, to the extent that even the Pope was critical of how far he was going to protect Catholicism.
+Louis was promoting schemes to undermine Protestantism, to the extent that even the Pope was critical of how far he was going to protect Catholicism.
 Louis IX persuaded James to travel to Ireland to lead a rebellion against the Glorious Revolution.
 A parliament was called in Dublin upon his return.
-Here, the Catholic nobility attained Williamites and overturned the 1653 Settlement.
+Here, the Catholic nobility attainted Williamites and overturned the 1653 Settlement.